thinktinker/thinktinker.github.io/README.md

 3. Update the styles to apply the changes for ***projectsection***

-    Add the following styles for projectsection
+    Add the following styles for projectsection.

     ```css
     /* Start of styling projectsection */